mangaweb4/mangaweb4-backend/README.md

 ### Install gRPC toolchain

 Install `protoc` on the system.
-On Windows, you could install it using Chocolatey or any similar tool.
+Using the instruction from the [protobuf website](https://protobuf.dev/installation/)

+Personally I find problems with include path when install `protoc` on Windows using `winget`, so I recommend using [Chocolatey](https://chocolatey.org/) instead.

 ```sh
 $ choco install protoc
 ```

-Use the following command to install gRPC toolchain for Go.
+Then, use the following command to install gRPC toolchain for Go.

 ```sh
 $ go install google.golang.org/protobuf/cmd/protoc-gen-go@latest
 $ go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest
 ```

+After this you should be able to generate gRPC codes.
+From the project directory, run `go generate ./grpc` to generate the code.

+## Updating database code

+Mangaweb4-backend uses [ent](https://entgo.io/) Entity framework for managing database.

+To update Database schema, firstly make changes to the files insides `ent/schema`, then run `go generate ent` from the project directory.

+For more information about updating schema and generate codes, please visit [ent's website](https://entgo.io/docs/code-gen).